 This is a national service offering counselling on marital and family issues for Asian men and women.
 The national helpline is open from 9am to 5pm Monday to Friday.
 Telephone counselling is also available.

-The Children's Legal Centre 01206 872566 (Administration line) 01206 874026 (Fax) clc@essex.ac.uk (e-mail) www.childrenslegalcentre.com
+The Children's Legal Centre 01206 873820

+(Helpline)

+University of Essex 01206 874026

+Wivenhoe Park (Fax)

+Colchester clc@essex.ac.uk (e-mail)

+Essex

+CO4 3SQ